Andrew-Costa-10114/a2-xoc/sample-miner-api/miner_docs.md

 ### Reward Allocation Questions

 **Q: How does temperature affect my performance score?**
-A: Temperature (currently 7.5) exponentially transforms your score: `(score/100)^7.5 × 100`.
-This means 90% raw becomes 48.3 while 80% becomes only 20.9.
+A: Temperature (currently 7.5) exponentially transforms your score: `Raw Score^7.5 × 100` where Raw Score is 0-1.
+This means a raw score of 0.90 becomes 48.3 while 0.80 becomes only 20.9.
 Small improvements at high levels matter enormously.
-Focus on maximizing accuracy (70% of your LLM judge score)!
+Focus on maximizing accuracy (70% of your LLM judge score)! **Remember: If Accuracy = 0, your Final Score = 0 regardless of other criteria.**

 **Q: What is the minimum response time enforcement?**
 A: To prevent gaming, if you respond faster than 1/3 of your evaluation-round response time, your output is automatically delayed.
 This ensures fair evaluation and prevents artificial speed optimization.